salamf/Acronym-Logger/README.md

 ## Running AcronLog

 1. Ensure that node.js is installed (https://nodejs.org/en)
-2. Enure that and this repository is cloned into a local directory (`git clone https://github.com/salamf/Acronym-Logger.git`)
+2. Clone this repository into a local directory (`git clone https://github.com/salamf/Acronym-Logger.git`)
 2. `cd` to the project directory (`cd Acronym-Logger`)
 3. In the project directory, run `npm install` or `npm i` to install dependencies
 3. After that you can run `npm start` to start the webapp